 Communicating procedures and processes can be tough.
 Even when you walk yourself through the steps and write them down as you go, it never seems to come out quite right.
 Sometimes the order of things reflects your way but not the best way.
 Other times you leave out a key detail that's obvious to you (but not the reader).

-There's a handy tool we use internally and with clients that helps us check off this kind of content before we get too far along: The Transition-Action-Details Strategy®, developed by my colleague (and husband!)
-Steve Peha for use with school kids.
+There's a handy tool we use internally and with clients that helps us check off this kind of content before we get too far along: The Transition-Action-Details Strategy®, developed by Teaching That Makes Sense (and used with permission) for use with school kids.
 But trust me, it works great for grown-ups, too!

 Here's how it works.